What is a VPN?

 It is a shame the Windows built-in VPN client doesn’t offer the same performance as NordVPN does on Windows.
 Its automatic configuration makes it easy to set up for new users while providing more flexibility if needed.

 You can change servers in one or two clicks to fit your needs, and it gives all you need and a bit extra without any compromise.
 Security uses AES-256-CBC in the OpenVPN protocol by default which is highly secure while providing the top of the range connection speeds.
 The VPN software for Windows winner is NordVPN.

 Best VPN for Mac

-If topping the chart for the best VPN on Windows NordVPN is the top VPN for Mac also.
+If topping the chart for the best VPN on Windows, NordVPN is also the top VPN for Mac.
 This is a feat in itself, and it makes Mac users understand they aren’t protected from threats as much as they like to believe.

 The client comes with a full feature set (as much as Apple will allow) and full security without any compromises.
 It even surpasses the Windows client in some areas of the app.
 Here you can filter the servers on offer and quickly find one to meet what you are doing.

 There were a few customer complaints.
 However, the winner here listened and made a few changes.
 Now, rather than scraping into the winning spot, they left a country mile to the next runner-up.

 The best VPN for iPhone, being IPVanish, can be set to always on.
 This feature is excellent as the iPhones are seldom turned off, so remembering to turn them on each time could be missed.
 It might appear technical for new users in some areas, but once they are familiar with it, IPVanish is straightforward to use while locking your iPhone down tight.

 IPVanish also offers the best speeds out of many, so mobile VPN protected streaming is a possibility.